mrVectorz/snips/ocp/cpu-rt-scheduling.md

 6dd05e91f00f  registry.access.redhat.com/ubi8:latest  sleep infinity  8 seconds ago  Up 7 seconds ago         app11
 ```

+**Note**: for RHEL hosts, must be running cgroupsv1 and not v2.
+CGROUPSv2 currently doesn’t yet support control of realtime processes and the cpu controller can only be enabled when all RT processes are in the root cgroup. [ref](https://www.kernel.org/doc/html/latest/admin-guide/cgroup-v2.html#cpu)

 ### TLDR OCP Workaround

 We will apply the workaround via MC.